nisa-nz/admins/CONSTITUTION.md

 Leaders will assist the focus of all NISA activity towards current industry standards

 Each month a single leader will join the Admin table to help organize that months events, as well as present a keynote at the end of the month meetup.
-The leaders keynote must include the following information:
+The leaders first keynote must include the following information:

 > - their journey into the workforce